 A full quartz countertop cost guide has the full details of what to expect in terms of pricing, however we’ve outlined below a general guide to give you an overview of quartz countertop pricing.

 Quartz materials costs: You’ll pay more for quartz than for materials such as laminate, solid surface and most tile.
 However, if this is the look you want, quartz delivers beauty and outstanding durability.
 The quartz countertop estimates you receive should be within this range depending on which product you choose.
 The range of material includes closeout/clearance, standard and premium.

 Quartz Kitchen Countertops: $50 to $120 per square foot.
 The majority of the material costs $65 to $100 per square foot.

 Quartz countertop installation costs: Most quartz costs $15 to $22 per square foot to install.
 It might cost slightly less or more depending on the how difficult the job is.
 See the FAQ below for more information.

 As you put together a budget for your kitchen remodeling project, our Kitchen Remodeling Cost Guide will be of help.
 It provides costs for all kitchen remodeling components and breaks down those costs into basic, moderate and expensive ranges since components are available in all three grades.

-Are Quartz Countertops Right for You?
+Is Quartz Right for You?

 Quartz kitchen countertops appeal to those who: